bidaye-lab/dlc_utilities/3d_visualization/README.md

 Note that all settings are specific for the "fly molecule"; any other actual molecule will most likely look very strange and you would need to restore the original `vmd.rc` file.
 Some may argue that the fly looks strange, though.

+When comparing multiple flies, it may be helpful to color each fly differently.
+This can be done by typing `uni COLORID` into the VMD terminal, where `COLORID` is an integer.
+This will apply the color the _top_ fly, which can be selected in the VMD main window.

 ## Playing trajectories and making movies
 VMD can be used to view time-dependent, such as protein folding or chemical reactions